What Is a Waiver of Extradition?

 Why Would the Accused Consent to a Waiver of Extradition?

-Other reasons include the idea that waivers indicate to the requesting authority that the defendant will not challenge the extradition, file a writ of habeas corpus, or otherwise attempt to challenge the request and run away from the law.
+Other reasons include the idea that waivers suggest to the requesting authority that the defendant will not challenge the extradition, file a writ of habeas corpus, or otherwise attempt to challenge the request and run away from the law.

-A defendant may also simply wish to avoid the excess time, expense, and frustration of an otherwise pointless extradition challenge.
+Another reason could be that the defendant may also simply wish to avoid the excess time, expense, and frustration of an otherwise pointless extradition challenge.

 Get in touch with a qualified attorney knowledgeable in all aspects of extradition waivers for your unique case.